sanjay1198/userwishlist-services/README.md

     Applcaition implemented using Python version 3.9.6.
 SQLLite database and flask web module

-How to execute the script:
+How to start the server :

-    python wishlist-api.py
+    python wishlist_api.py

+How to run the unit test case:
+     pytest -v

 This application provides below APIs
 1. Add user  :